derekhe/android-sdk-offline/README.md

 If your can't get the Android SDK Manager items or if they are not update, or the download speed is slow, please try to use the [proxy listed here](http://www.androiddevtools.cn/)

+If it helps, please star and spread this project :)

 # Online site
 http://www.april1985.com/android-sdk-offline/